Low-sampling antibody-antigen modelling tutorial using a local version of HADDOCK3

 pdb_fetch 4G6K | pdb_tidy -strict | pdb_selchain -H | pdb_delhetatm | pdb_fixinsert | pdb_keepcoord | pdb_selres -1:120 | pdb_tidy -strict > 4G6K_H.pdb pdb_fetch 4G6K | pdb_tidy -strict | pdb_selchain -L | pdb_delhetatm | pdb_fixinsert | pdb_keepcoord | pdb_selres -1:107 | pdb_tidy -strict > 4G6K_L.pdb pdb_merge 4G6K_H.pdb 4G6K_L.pdb | pdb_reres -1 | pdb_chain -A | pdb_chainxseg | pdb_reres -1 | pdb_tidy -strict > 4G6K_clean.pdb

-The first command fetches the PDB ID, selects the heavy chain (H) and removes water and heteroatoms (in this case no co-factor is present that should be kept).
+The first command fetches the PDB ID, selects the heavy chain (H) (pdb_selchain

 An important part for antibodies is the pdb_fixinsert

-command that fixes the residue numbering of the HV loops: Antibodies often follow the Chothia numbering scheme and insertions created by this numbering scheme (e.g. 82A, 82B, 82C) cannot be processed by HADDOCK directly.
+command that fixes the residue numbering of the HV loops: Antibodies often follow the Chothia numbering scheme and insertions created by this numbering scheme (e.g. 82A, 82B, 82C) cannot be processed by HADDOCK directly (if not done those residues will not be considered resulting effectively in a break in the loop).
 As such renumbering is necessary before starting the docking.
-Then, the command pdb_selres

 selects only the residues from 1 to 120, so as to consider only the variable domain (FV) of the antibody.
 This allows to save a substantial amount of computational resources.